 What’s more, native PSTN in 40+ countries and virtual numbers in more than 100 nations around the world allows your users to reach anywhere they need to connect, with emergency services available at all of these locations.
 We also guarantee quality of service globally with 30+ data centres, 40+ carriers, and 200+ ISPs.

 Microsoft Teams comes with a set of basic voice features, but sometimes, enterprises need more.
 For example, native functions such as caller ID management and call recording aren’t included in Teams’ Phone System.

-Also, users might want both their unified communications and contact center capabilities in the same interface.
+Also, users might want both their unified communications and contact centre capabilities in the same interface.
 That’s where RingCentral comes in.

-Additionally, whereas Microsoft Teams has undergone several pivots in its lifetime, RingCentral has always specialized in pure cloud communications—with over 20 years of experience addressing telephony’s biggest pain points.
+Additionally, whereas Microsoft Teams has undergone several pivots in its lifetime, RingCentral has always specialised in pure cloud communications – with over 20 years of experience addressing telephony’s biggest pain points.

 3. Reliability: 99.999% uptime SLA

-Downtime brings collaboration to a standstill—and in a future where work happens anywhere and anytime, losing even minutes of service can affect your business.
-Whether they’re planned shutdowns for updates or unexpected outages, your service provider should guarantee a certain level of uptime SLA.
+Downtime brings collaboration to a standstill – and in a future where work happens anywhere and anytime, losing even minutes of service can affect your business.
+Whether they are planned shutdowns for updates or unexpected outages, your service provider should guarantee a certain level of uptime SLA.

 Service disruptions continue to plague Microsoft Teams, many of which last for hours.
-At the same time, Microsoft guarantees an uptime SLA of only 99.9%, which equates to nearly nine hours of downtime per year.
+At the same time, Microsoft guarantees an uptime SLA for the core Teams service of only 99.9%, which equates to nearly nine hours of downtime per year.